catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Implementation
 ==============

-This snippet ( included in the script below ) is responsible for passing the cloud-config script puppet_bootstrap.yaml to cloud-init
+This snippet ( included in the template below ) is responsible for passing the cloud-config script puppet_bootstrap.yaml to cloud-init

 .. code-block:: yaml